Newton Election: Meet the candidates

 Tumminelli: The residents will have a town council member that understands leadership, accountability and responsiveness.
 Each individual will benefit differently, but it will be a positive change and in attitude.
 They will have a representative for their needs and a forum for their concerns.

-Where in the area?
+Where in Newton?

-Where in the area?
+Where in Newton?